 Another important quantity is the distribution of cloud cover because it strongly affects the radiative balance of the Earth.
 A model intercomparison of the zonally averaged cloud cover and the annual mean net radiative effects by clouds is shown in Fig. 2.6.
 The overall latitudinal structure of the representation of cloud cover and its radiative effect is well reproduced with larger coverage and cooling in the mid-latitudes and less coverage and cooling in the subtropics.
 Deviations and model spread are large in the tropics where many models have difficulties in simulating the regional structure of the Intertropical Convergence Zone (Section 7.1).

-A recent overview and assessment of climate models and their performance in comparison with observations is given in Chapter 9 of IPCC (2013).
+A recent overview and assessment of climate models and their performance in com-